anapremovic/Fitbit/README.md

 This folder contains the visualizations and Streamlit code to display our Fitbit dashboard.
 The *diagrams* folder holds Plotly charts containing certain charts pertaining to the page it is attached to (e.g. exercise diagrams show Plotly charts about exercise, health diagrams show Plotly charts about a user's health, etc.).

 The ``[page_name]_page.py`` files contain the pages the user can navigate to on the dashboard, and our ``fitbit_app.py`` file contains the global configuration for the dashboard.

+## Notes

+- Due to inconsistencies with the dataset we were given, the daily step data does not match the hourly step data

 ## Contributors